rusd80/andersen-devops/Exam/README.md

 ###Result:
 - Working lab that you can demonstrate.
 - 20 min presentation.
-- The presentation should contain 2 diagrams: how the Ci / CD process works in your decision
+- Presentation should contain 2 diagrams: how the Ci / CD process works in your decision
 - How would you build it in an ideal world and without time limit.